jdmota/quasejs/packages/cli/README.md

 - We change the update message if Yarn is detected.
 - Passing a `defaultConfigFile` value automates the requiring of a config file.
 The user will be able to override the default using `--config=another-file.js`.
+- Passing a `configKey` value automates the requiring of a config object from the `package.json` file, if a config file is not available.

 ## Usage example